zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-09-21-economics.md

 ### General Framework For Communicting Value of IT Investments

-Here, I share communication frameworks I developed and used to explain holistically the economic value of architecture and technology investment (Figure 4).
+Here, I share communication frameworks I have used to explain the economic value of architecture and technology investment more holistically (Figure 4).

 ![](assets/images/economics/economics_framework.png)
 **Figure 4:** *A framework for discussing investments and options.*